internetarchive/dweb-transports/API.md

 Option|Default|Meaning
 ------|-------|-------
-urlbase|https://gateway.dweb.me:443|Connect to gateway.dweb.me for contenthash urls
+urlbase|https://dweb.me:443|Connect to dweb.me for contenthash urls
 supportURLS|http:*, https:*, contenthash:*}| (TODO: may in the future support `dweb:/contenthash/*`) supportFunctions|fetch, store, add, list, reverse, newlisturls, get, set, keys, getall, delete, newtable, newdatabase|
 supportFeatures|fetch.range|it will fetch a range of bytes if specified in {start, end} to p_rawfetch()